This post may contain affiliate links. Please read my disclosure policy.

-Key Lime Icebox Cheesecake – a terrific summer dessert with a light and creamy no-bake filling, a not-too-sweet tart and tangy flavor, and a perfectly crunchy graham cracker crust.
+Key Lime Icebox Cheesecake – a terrific summer dessert with a light and creamy no-bake filling.

 Key limes make the best summer desserts!